-- ✓ Tour the library facility and ensure you have access to all areas including mechanical rooms. - ✓ Review the building's current security system and appropriate protocols. - ✓ Update your contact information in the Directory of Alberta Public Libraries with the Public Library Services Branch. - ✓ Locate usernames and passwords and receive orientation to the library's social media applications. - ✓ Review the common day-to-day tasks in the library. - ✓ Become familiar with the library administration filing cabinet. - ✓ Review the library's current technology available for both staff and patrons. - ✓ Learn the library's Polaris ILS. - ✓ Become familiar with interlibrary loaning procedures and your library's delivery method. - ✓ Read the TRAC Operational Guidelines for the circulation policies and practices of TRAC libraries.
+- ✓ Tour the library facility and ensure you have access to all areas including mechanical rooms. - ✓ Review the building's current security system and appropriate protocols. - ✓ Update your contact information in the Directory of Alberta Public Libraries with the Public Library Services Branch. - ✓ Locate usernames and passwords and receive orientation to the library's social media applications. - ✓ Review the common day-to-day tasks in the library. - ✓ Become familiar with the library administration filing cabinet. - ✓ Review the library's current technology available for both staff and patrons. - ✓ Learn the library's Polaris ILS.

+✓ Become familiar with interlibrary loaning procedures and your library's delivery method.